 Skip to main content

-Kameleoon supports cross-domain tracking, which allows tracking of visitors across different (sub-)domains.
-This means that a visit that started on one domain and continued on another related domain can be considered as a single visit.
-Enabling this option is recommended if you want to use session data across all your domains for advanced behavioral targeting in personalization campaigns.
-This will unify the data stored in the local storage for each (sub-)domain.
+Kameleoon allows you to unify the session data across all of your subdomains.
+In this mode, Kameleoon tracks visitors across multiple subdomains within the same top-level domain.
+For example, Kameleoon can record in local storage a visit that started on one of your subdomains and continued on another subdomain as a single visit.
+Enabling this option is recommended if you want to use session data across all your subdomains for advanced behavioral targeting in personalization campaigns.
+This unifies the data stored in the local storage for all subdomains.

-If you choose an implementation tag that does not support cross-domain tracking, a visit that starts in one domain will be tracked as a new visit once it reaches another related domain.
-This means that all data gathered on one domain (such as page views, time spent on site, etc.) will be reset on another domain.
-As a result, targeting based on such criteria can produce unexpected results when cross-domain tracking is not used.
-For example, if you have a personalization campaign triggering at the fourth page viewed, a visitor who sees three pages on your first website and loads a fourth page on a new domain website will trigger the personalization only if cross-domain tracking is used.
+If you choose an implementation tag that does not support unified session data, a visit that starts in one subdomain is tracked on the user device local storage as a new visit once it reaches another subdomain.
+This means that all data gathered on one subdomain (such as page views, time spent on site, etc.) is reset on the new subdomain.
+As a result, targeting based on these types of criteria can produce unexpected results when unified session data is not enabled.
+For example, if you have a personalization campaign that triggers at the fourth page viewed, a visitor who sees three pages on your first domain and loads a fourth page on one of your subdomain websites will trigger the personalization only if session data is unified.

 note

-Inside the iFrame code, you should modify two variables (follow the comments inside the file to do so):
+Inside the iframe code, you need to modify two variables (follow the comments inside the file to do so):

 caution

-To ensure optimal performance, it is crucial to set up appropriate caching for the iFrame file.
-Since the file remains static and does not change, there is no need for the browser to redownload it.
-To achieve this, you can configure caching on the server using the following HTTP header: Cache-Control: max-age=2592000
+To ensure optimal performance, set up caching for the iframe file.
+Since the file remains static and does not change, there is no need for the browser to download it multiple times.
+To achieve this, configure caching on the server using the following HTTP header: Cache-Control: max-age=2592000

 // Change the value of this URL to point to your own URL, where the iFrame is hosted